Modeling Deontic Modal Logic in ASP: Resolving the Paradoxes of Deontic Logic

-We show how various paradoxes of deontic logic can be elegantly resolved by using ASP as the method of representation described above.
-Note that links to executable s(CASP) programs are provided for examples below (The query \code{?-true.} should be issued in the query panel to run the code.)
+We show how various paradoxes of SDL can be resolved in our ASP representation, described above.
+Chief among these is the contrary-to-duty paradox that we consider in detail next.
+Linked s(CASP) programs, provided next to each example, can be executed by invoking the query \code{?- true}.